DoubleARon96/p5-gym-session-plans/README.md

 * GitHub – The project’s Version Control.
 * Heroku – To deploy the webpage.
 * git commits - I used this to help word and set out my commits
+* jQuery - To conduct some of the form and stripe checkout logic

+## Database
+* SQLite - The default database on Django.
+* ElephantSQL – The final database used for the deployed project.

 ## Styling
 * Bootstrap – To provide extra styling and positioning.